Hi I’m Chloe

 Acupuncture can support you with painful and heavy bleeding (dysmenorrhoea), absent periods (amenorrhoea), irregular cycles & polycystic ovarian syndrome (PCOS).

-Chloe has a particular interest in working with experiences of PMS & PMDD, as well as support through the menopausal transition, for symptomatic relief of hot flushes and insomnia.
+Chloe has a particular interest in working with experiences of premenstrual syndrome, as well as supporting through menopausal transition.

 -